When you reach out and touch other human beings, it doesn’t matter whether you call it therapy or teaching or poetry.

 About Morgan

 Morgan Johnson, MA is a Licensed Professional Counselor (LPC), speaker, and author in Fort Worth, Texas.
 She received a BA in Psychology from Wake Forest University (2010), and completed a MA in Counseling at St. Edward's University (2013).
-Her first book, Rebuilding Trust, was published in 2022, and she also works as an adjunct professor.
+Her first book, Rebuilding Trust, was published in 2022, and she also works as a speaker and an adjunct professor.
 As a clinician, Morgan brings a fun, engaging energy to her work.
-She’s trained in Emotionally-Focused Couple Therapy (EFT) and Gottman Method Couples Therapy, with a focus on intimacy and building trust between partners.
-She also integrates into her work: Internal Family Systems (IFS), Interpersonal Neurobiology (IPNB), and Imago Therapy.
+She’s trained in Emotionally Focused Couple Therapy (EFT) and Gottman Method Couples Therapy, with a focus on intimacy and building trust between partners.
+Morgan is additionally trained in Exposure and Response Prevention (ERP) for clients with Obsessive Compulsive Disorder (OCD).
+She also integrates into her work: Internal Family Systems (IFS), Interpersonal Neurobiology (IPNB), Imago Theory, Self-Compassion, somatic principles, and attachment science.
 Clients appreciate her direct, experiential style of helping relationships discover new possibilities.
-Morgan currently provides counseling primarily for individuals healing through clinical burnout, as well as relational betrayal (e.g., infidelity).
+Morgan currently provides counseling primarily for individuals healing through clinical burnout, breakups, as well as relational betrayal (e.g., infidelity).
 She has supported relationships rebuilding trust for almost a decade and still offers intensive weekend workshops for couples.

 Privacy Notice